Saints Peter and Paul Cathedral (Ulaanbaatar)

-The Saints Peter and Paul Cathedral is a Roman Catholic cathedral in Ulaanbaatar, Mongolia, designed by Serbian architect Predak Stupar and consecrated in 2003 by Cardinal Crescenzio Sepe; its shape resembles that of a yurt.
+The Saints Peter and Paul Cathedral is a Roman Catholic cathedral in Bayanzürkh, Ulaanbaatar, Mongolia, designed by Serbian architect Predrag Stupar and consecrated in 2003 by Cardinal Crescenzio Sepe; its shape resembles that of a yurt.

 It is the official episcopal see of the Apostolic Prefecture of Ulaanbaatar.

 Building

 It has 36 semicircular windows and a window in the skylight.
 They were added by 2005, and were part of a project of Brother Mark, a member of the Taizé Community.
 The windows depict the four evangelists in their symbolic forms: an eagle, an angel, a yak and a snow leopard.
 The latter two are the local reinterpretations of traditional Christian iconography, which replace the traditional winged bull and a winged lion.
+Inside is a statue of the Virgin Mary, venerated after being discovered in the rubbish in 2013.